ajbucci/mod-pisound/README.md

 your user must be added to a group called audio and other perks explained in the [Linux Audio Wiki](https://wiki.linuxaudio.org/wiki/system_configuration) for best performance

-This is an modification from the original repo to work with PiSound hat and some other changes to make it work good on a fresh raspberry pi
+This is a modification from the original repo to work with PiSound hat and some other changes to make it work good on a fresh raspberry pi

 The audio settings are in jack.service where you can change the buffer size, sample rate etc.